dereknugroho/act-kraken/README.md

 This is not a paid product.
 By using any snippets or derivative ideas from this repository, you personally accept any and all risks associated with trading cryptocurrency.

-Furthermore, you agree not to pursue legal action against the owner of this repository for any consequences related to the usage of any part of the source code herein.
+Furthermore, you agree not to pursue legal action against the owner of this repository for any consequences related to the usage of any part of the source code in this repository.